mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 to bitcoin mining later on.

 Property 3 explains that hashing is a one-way process.
-We can easily get from a pre-image to its hash, but it is impossible to programatically get from a cryptographic hash back to its pre-image.
+We can easily get from a pre-image to its hash, but it is impossible to programmatically get from a cryptographic hash back to its pre-image.
 The process of trying to get from a hash back to its pre-image is called *inverting the hash*.